assadiandre/SantaCruzRideApp/README.md

 The Client will be running on a proxy web pack server.
 A lot of this stuff is handled by Create-React-App.
 One important thing to note is that if you changed the `PORT` value in your `.env` when setting up the Backend you also need to change it in Client --> `package.json` and there should be a field like this:
 `"proxy": "http://localhost:3001"`
 Change the port from 3001 to whatever port you changed it to and re-run the Client.

+#### Step 3 - Setting up Authentication

+Almost everything was implemented by following this tutorial, so check it out if you have any questions: https://www.youtube.com/watch?v=cD17CYA1dck

+Everything described below goes from 42:24 to 44:10 in the video right above, although some steps are slightly different.

+Run `npm install`

+Go to https://console.developers.google.com/apis/dashboard and login.

+Create a new project, call it `Santa Cruz Ride App` (or whatever you want).
+If you're logged into your UCSC account, pick ucsc.edu for Organization and Location.

+Click `APIs and Services` on the sidebar on the left.
+Then click `OAuth consent screen` on the left sidebar.

+Select the User Type (either is okay for now, but we'll probably want Internal later), then fill in the required info.
+No need to fill out the App logo and App domain fields.

+Click `Credentials` on the left sidebar.
+Click `Create Credentials`, which is towards the top left of the page, and then click `OAuth client ID`.

+Select `Web application` for the Application type.
+Fill out the name, then fill out the Authorized JavaScript origins URI field with the backend address.
+Fill it out with `http://localhost:3001` (doesn't support ports other than 3001 for now, but I will change that later).

+Then fill out the Authorized redirect URI field with `http://localhost:3001/auth/google/callback`.

+This should create a Client ID and Client Secret.

+Add these two fields to our .env file (without the <>s):

+    GOOGLE_CLIENT_ID=<client_id_here>
+    GOOGLE_CLIENT_SECRET=<client_secret_here>

+We should be able to create new users using Google OAuth now.
+Try making one, and it should be added to whichever database you set in your DB_CONNECTION_STRING in the .env file.

 #### Going From Here